CONDITIONS OF ENTRANCE

 - Children must be controlled and supervised at all times and never left unaccompanied.
 They are not allowed on any of the jetties or on the slipway unless they are kitted up and ready to dive or snorkel.
 They are not allowed to paddle.

 - No ball games.

-- All personal litter is to be removed from site to prevent injury to wildlife.
+- All litter that has not originated from Wraysbury Dive Centre is to be removed from site to prevent injury to wildlife.

-- No barbecues, naked flames or charging of vehicles with fuel allowed on site.
+- No barbecues, naked flames, portable stoves or charging of vehicles with fuel allowed on site.

-- All rebreather divers to make themselves known to a member of Wraysbury Dive Centre staff before commencing their dive.
+- All rebreather divers must make themselves known to a member of Wraysbury Dive Centre Staff before commencing their dive.

 - Under no circumstances whatsoever is solo diving allowed on a rebreather.

 - If at any time you are separated from your buddy, please ascend immediately.